bjanderson/hero-helper/README.md

 This is a practice application to learn Angular.

-It is inspired by the Tour of Heros angular tutorial.
+It is inspired by the Tour of Heroes angular tutorial.

 ---